seng438-winter-2022/seng438-a3-Kyle-Hasan/Assignment3-ReportTemplate.md

 # 8 A discussion on how the team work/effort was divided and managed

 Each individual was given 3 methods to write unit tests for.
-The group later met to combine everything,make sure the test suite met requirements and write the report.
+The group later met to combine everything, make sure the test suite met requirements and write the report.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

 With more practice we became more proficient with JUnit testing, the eclipse IDE and coverage tools.
+We initially had issues with the mocks not contributing to coverage and one member had issues with Eclipse concerning the DataUtilities coverage.

 # 10 Comments/feedback on the lab itself